sourcehut-mirrors/fennel-ls/README.md

 ```

 It should be possible to set up for other text editors, but the instructions depend on which editor you use.
-Generally this involves somehow configuring this information:
+Generally you need to give this information to your editor:
-* "fennel-ls" is a language server program on the path
+* "fennel-ls" is a language server program on the $PATH
 * it should be run for .fnl files.

-If you get it working in any other environments, I'd love to know!
-It would be great to have instructions on how to set up other editors!

 ## Batch mode